joncrlsn/dque/README.md

 # dque - durable (persistent) queue

 dque is an embedded persistent FIFO queue for Go.
 It frustrated me that the only persistent queues for Go were just wrappers around LevelDB, so I wrote this.
 While I like the approach, I hope that Golang generics will someday make it easier to use.

 I rather hope that someone will fork this and build a real, supported project out of it.
 I wrote this as an example of how a persistent FIFO queue should work (IMHO) and I'd love to see someone else take it and make it "fly".

-This seems to work, but I'm still testing it and creating a benchmark for it to see how it performs.
+The current code seems to work, but I'm still writing tests and creating a benchmark for it to see how it performs.

 ### Implementation
 * The queue is held in segments of a configurable size.
 Each segment corresponds with a file on disk.
 If there is more than one segment, new items are enqueued to the last segment and dequeued from the first segment.